- Number of Students: 653

 - Other: 0%

 Randolph Elementary started the PLC journey in an effort to make a good school a great school.
-Commitments were made to have daily teaming time for all grade level teams, ensure a guaranteed and viable curriculum, and develop common formative and summative assessments.
-A mission of learning was established for the children and the adults at Randolph Elementary.
+We committed to daily teaming time for all grade level teams, ensured a guaranteed and viable curriculum, and developed common formative and summative assessments.
+Our mission become “learning”.
+Yes, just one word for a mission and yet the mission is for all who enter Randolph Elementary whether child or an adult.

 Our master schedule contains a period of teaming time within the school day in addition to a period for teachers to have a conference time.
 This allows all grade level teams to team together daily.
 Teams focus on the four essential questions: What do want our students to learn?
 How will we know if each student has learned it?
 How will we respond when some students do not learn it?
 And How can we extend and enrich the learning for students who have demonstrated proficiency?